Supreme Court of Singapore

 The Supreme Court of Singapore is a set of courts in Singapore, comprising the Court of Appeal and the High Court.
 It hears both civil and criminal matters.
 The Court of Appeal hears both civil and criminal appeals from the High Court.
 The Court of Appeal may also decide a point of law reserved for its decision by the High Court, as well as any point of law of public interest arising in the course of an appeal from a court subordinate to the High Court, which has been reserved by the High Court for decision of the Court of Appeal.

+Under changes in 2021 made due to the increasing volume and complexity of civil appeals, the High Court was in effect sub-divided into two divisions, the General Division and the Appellate Division.
+The General Division took over the jurisdiction of the High Court, while the Appellate Division was a new court formed to hear those civil appeals from the General Division that are not allocated to the Court of Appeal.
+The Appellate Division has only civil appellate jurisdiction, and appeals from it to the Court of Appeal are allowed only in limited cases with leave.
+(In the following, references to the High Court should now be read as references to the General Division).

 The High Court's jurisdiction is as follows: generally, a civil case is commenced in the High Court if the subject matter of the claim exceeds S$250,000.
 Probate matters are dealt with in the High Court if the value of the estate exceeds S$3 million or if the case involves the resealing of a foreign grant.
 In addition, ancillary matters in family proceedings involving assets of S$1.5 million or above are heard in the High Court.

 Criminal cases involving offences which carry the death penalty and generally those punishable with imprisonment for a term exceeding ten years, are prosecuted in the High Court.
 Non-bailable offences are generally tried in the High Court.
 As a rule of thumb, the High Court in Singapore has inherent jurisdiction to try all matters within Singapore.